 Alternatives to REIT conversion considered.
 In addition to the hotel management companies discussed above, at the same time we considered the proposed REIT conversion, we also undertook a number of discussions with financial buyers to determine if there was an interest in acquiring our entire Company.
-We executed confidentiality agreements with and provided information to three potential financial buyers, including both private equity firms and sovereign wealth funds.
+We executed confidentiality agreements with and provided information to [] potential financial buyers, including both private equity firms and sovereign wealth funds.
 Out of these discussions, we received a single indication of interest from one private equity firm for a possible acquisition of our entire Company at an all cash price less than the closing price of our common stock on the date of the announcement of the Marriott sale transaction and the REIT conversion.
 Neither the Negotiating Committee, nor our board of directors, believed that this indication was sufficiently attractive to pursue it further.
 In addition, as part of the discussions with the hotel operators who had been invited to submit proposals with respect to acquiring the rights to manage our hotels, we made inquiry of each of those operators as to whether they would be interested in acquiring our entire Company at the time that it became apparent that that operator would not be selected to operate our hotels as part of the proposed REIT conversion.
 None of the operators submitted an indication of interest to acquire our entire Company.
-Our agreement with Marriott provides that we can continue to discuss and negotiate a possible sale of the entire Company during the period prior to the date stockholder approval is obtained.
-Notwithstanding our ability to discuss and negotiate a possible sale of the entire company prior to the date stockholder approval is obtained, if we enter into a definitive agreement with respect to an acquisition proposal or our board of directors or a committee thereof approves an acquisition proposal and intends to cause us to enter into a definitive agreement with respect to an acquisition proposal, prior to the date stockholder approval is obtained, we will be required to pay Marriott a termination fee of \$12.5 million.
-For a more detailed description of the various termination fees contained in the purchase agreement see the section entitled "Our Business-Our Relationship with Marriott-Purchase Agreement with Marriott" beginning on page 75.
+Our agreement with Marriott provides that we can continue to discuss and negotiate a possible sale of the entire Company prior to the date stockholder approval is obtained, if we enter into a definitive agreement with respect to an acquisition proposal or our board of directors or a committee thereof approves an acquisition proposal and intends to cause us to enter into a definitive agreement with respect to an acquisition proposal, prior to the date stockholder approval is obtained, we will be required to pay Marriott a termination fee of \$12.5 million.
+For a more detailed description of the various termination fees contained in the purchase agreement see the section entitled "Our Business-Our Relationship with Marriott-Purchase Agreement with Marriott" beginning on page 78.